 |Trail Conditions||Damp, occasionally muddy|

-Today's hike was another training hike in preparation for my upcoming attempt to thru-hike the Appalachian Trail.
-Because of a busy schedule, including other activities involved in preparing for the hike, I decided to make today's trip abbreviated.
+I wanted to get in another training hike before my upcoming thru-hike attempt.
+But because of a busy schedule, including other activities in preparation for the hike, I decided to make it an abbreviated trip.

-Like some other signs in the park, the Judge Branch Trail sign may or may not be accurate.
-According to the park's official trail map, the trail is 1.2 miles, not 1.7 miles.
+Additionally, that mileage may or may not be accurate.
+The park's official trail map says Judge Branch Trail is 1.2 miles long, not 1.7 miles.
 I am inclined to think 1.7 miles is more accurate, based on the amount of time it took to walk it.
 I didn't try to measure it with a GPS.

 Because of these discrepancies, I'm only guessing that my hike today was 7.2 miles.
 Perhaps someday I'll bring a GPS here to check the distances.

-After continuing on Judge Branch Trail I reached where the trail descends some stone steps down to the stream.
+The Judge Branch Trail followed the stream until it made a bend and descended some stone steps down to the stream.

-There isn't an obvious place to cross Judge Branch here, but if the water is at normal levels there are options that allow you to hop across without getting your feet wet.
+There wasn't an obvious place to cross Judge Branch here, however.
+The water was at a normal level, though, and there were options for hopping across without getting my feet wet.

-After crossing the stream, the trail doubles back in the downstream direction before turning up toward South Old Mac Trail.
+After crossing the stream, the trail doubled back to follow it downstream a short distance, then turned to climb toward South Old Mac Trail.

-For hikers coming from South Old Mac down to the stream there is a point where it may be easy to miss where the trail turns to follow the stream.
-A set of stone steps on the left are easy to miss if you are expecting instead to cross the stream there.
+For hikers coming from South Old Mac down to the stream, it may be possible to miss where the trail turns to follow the stream.
+A set of stone steps on the left would be easy to not see the turn if you are expecting instead to cross the stream there.
 There are no signs pointing the correct direction.

-After turning away from the stream the trail has one short section that is extremely steep.
-Other than that, the ascent to the junction with South Old Mac Trail is not difficult.
+After turning away from the stream, the trail made an extremely steep but short climb.
+Other than that, the ascent to the junction with South Old Mac Trail was not difficult.

-Another sign is posted at the next trail, again with information that may be confusing to the hiker.
-It says the park office is 2.75 miles away, which may be accurate, but it's likely that most hikers are not interested in going to the park office.
-Instead, hikers are probably going to the parking lot at the picnic area, which is a shorter distance.
+At the junction with the Tower Lookout Trail, there was another sign with information that may be confusing.
+It said the park office is 2.75 miles away.
+That may be accurate, but it's likely that most hikers are not interested in going to the park office.
+Instead, they are probably wanting to return to the parking lot at the picnic area, which is a shorter distance.

-To continue with the loop, I headed down the Tower Lookout Trail, which is really an old service road that loops for nearly 7 miles around the park.
+To continue with the loop, I headed down the Tower Lookout Trail.
+It was really an old service road that loops for nearly seven miles around the park.

-North Old Mac continues down the other side of the same mountain as South Old Mac, but at a longer and slightly less steep pace.
+North Old Mac continued down the other side of the same mountain that South Old Mac went up.
+The footpath was longer and slightly less steep.

-There were a few times during my hike down North Old Mac that the sun attempted to break through the clouds.
+There were a few times during my hike down North Old Mac when the sun attempted to break through the clouds.

-Although I don't believe the temperature reached above 70 here in the park, in Knoxville the temperature today was reported at 77 degrees Fahrenheit, a record for this day.
+Although I don't believe the temperature reached above 70 here in the park, in Knoxville the temperature today was reported at 77º F. That was a record for the day.

-On the last leg of this hike, as I headed to the parking lot, I met a young man and his father.
-They said they were doing the same thing as I was today: training for an attempt to thru-hike the Appalachian Trail.
+On the last leg of this hike while heading to the parking lot, I met a young man and his father.
+They told me they were also training for an attempt to thru-hike the Appalachian Trail.